ganbarodigital/go_shellexpand/README.md

 If a [word](#word) contains spaces - for example, a long filename on Windows or MacOS - you have to surround it with either single or double quotes.
 That's how a UNIX shell knows that the filename is a single word.

 The quotes aren't actually part of the filename on disk.
-The UNIX shell has to remove them, otherwise
+The UNIX shell has to remove the quotes before passing the filename to whatever command is being called.

+UNIX shells remove the `\` in front of escaped characters in case the command being called also supports some form of [escape sequence expansion](#escape-sequence-expansion).

 ### Status